metwork-framework/resources/documents/integration_levels.md

 ## Integration level 0

+This is the default case if there is no `integration-level-*` topic on the repository.

 No particular integration.
 Minimal support and unknown maturity.
 It is probably not ready for you.

 ## Integration level 1